samuelsolis/front/README.txt

 The key functionality of this module is outlined below.
 I recommend drupal site administrators look at SECTIONS.MODULE if you are looking to vary the theme/look of different sections of your site.

-This module is intended for Drupal version 4.5 and later versions.
+This module is intended for Drupal Version 4.7.
+It will not work with earlier versions.

 Key Functionality: